lazeravik/musicbee-website/README.md

+# UPDATE: This project is now moved to: https://github.com/Avik-B/MusicBee_Website

 #### **MusicBee Website is created and maintained by AvikB**

  **A huge thanks to all the MusicBee community members for sharing their ideas and help me testing and proofreading the site**